Constructing a POUR Website

 User Control Over Timing and Time Limits

-Whenever possible, users should have an unlimited amount of time to complete tasks on the web.
-Motor disabilities can slow a person's muscle movements.
-Cognitive disabilities can slow a person's mental processes.
+Whenever possible, there should be no time limits on the web.
+Motor disabilities impact users' muscle movements.
+Cognitive disabilities impact their mental processes.
 Even visual or auditory disabilities can slow a person's response time if the information is not ideally accessible.

 Practical exceptions exist, such as financial services (where timeouts protect users' information, especially in shared/public environments), academic testing (where a time limitation is part of the challenge), and auctions (where the hammer must eventually fall).
 In all cases, users should be allowed sufficient time to complete the tasks they are supposed to complete, whether by allowing everyone an unlimited amount of time, allowing special accommodations for those who need them, or some other solution between those two extremes.

 Users should also be able to manipulate and control media players, animations, and any other kind of time-dependent content.
 Media players should include ways of pausing, rewinding, and fast-forwarding content.
 Users should be able to stop animations, since some users may find them so distracting that they cannot concentrate on the main content.